Features

 |

-With this feature you can easily compare two searches, one stored and the other opened.
-To get there, open a search with either loading it from a .FFSearch file or by setting filter options and pressing "Find".
-Then in the results window either press the compare icon or go to |
+Compare your searches.You can easily compare two searches, one stored and the other opened.
+To do this, open a search by either loading it from a .FFSearch file or by setting filter options and pressing |

 ---|

-This feature allows you to easily find duplicated files in every search.
-Possible criterias are: File name, File size and File content.
+Find duplicated files.You can easily find duplicated files in every search.
+Possible (duplication) criterias are: File name, File size or File content.
+You can even set a matching-percentage so that for example the file name could be up to 90% similar.
 The duplicated files are sorted in groups.
 In the results window either press the duplicated icon on the top right or go to |

 |